Talia Castellano: Death

-Castellano died at the Arnold Palmer Hospital for Children in Orlando, Florida, on July 16, 2013, about a month before her 14th birthday, after spending the last three months of her life in palliative care.
+Castellano died at the Arnold Palmer Hospital for Children in Orlando, Florida, on July 16, 2013 at the age of 13, after spending the last three months of her life in palliative care.
 After years of grueling treatment and with the disease metastasized, she declined any further proactive treatment.
 An announcement was made soon after the time of Castellano's death, on the Angels For Talia Facebook page.

 On July 16, 2013, the day Castellano died, a video was posted on her YouTube channel by her older sister Mattia, who explained how she wanted some of Castellano's old friends to help carry out Talia's legacy, by completing the 13-year-old's bucket list.
 She also stated her determination to create a makeup line for Talia, and a clothing line, which never carried through.
 Back at the time of her death, friends and family of Castellano posted pictures of things she wanted to do as part of her bucket list, such as getting a tattoo and having "a huge water balloon fight."
 Castellano's YouTube channel and Twitter are now controlled by her elder sister and mother, with occasional updates, videos, and promotions.